-Shareholders’ equity refers to the owner’s claim on the assets of a company after debts have been settled.
-It is also known as share capital, and it is derived in two ways.
-The first source is the money invested in the company through common preferred shares and other investments made after the initial payment.
-The second source is the retained earnings, which includes net earnings that have not been distributed to shareholders over the years.
+Shareholders’ equity refers to the owners’ claim on the assets of a company after debts have been settled.
+It is also known as share capital, and it has two components.
+The first is the money invested in the company through common or preferred shares and other investments made after the initial payment.
+The second is the retained earnings, which includes net earnings that have not been distributed to shareholders over the years.

-Shareholders’ equity is calculated by taking the company’s total assets less the total liabilities.
-It demonstrates what the company did with its capital investments and profits earned during the period.
+Shareholders’ equity can also be calculated by taking the company’s total assets less the total liabilities.
+The account demonstrates what the company did with its capital investments and profits earned during the period.

-It reflects a company’s dividend policy by showing its decision to pay profits earned as dividends to shareholders or reinvest the profits back into the company.
-On the balance sheet, shareholders’ equity is grouped into three items – common shares, preferred shares, and retained earnings.
+It also reflects a company’s dividend policy by showing its decision to pay profits earned as dividends to shareholders or reinvest the profits back into the company.
+On the balance sheet, shareholders’ equity is broken up into three items – common shares, preferred shares, and retained earnings.

 - Shareholders’ equity is the shareholders’ claim on assets after all debts owed are paid up.

 - It is calculated by taking the total assets minus total liabilities.